 The university first opened its doors as East Texas Normal College in Cooper, Texas, but when the site was destroyed by fire in 1894, the university moved to its present day location.
 When the state of Texas purchased the campus in 1917, the name changed to East Texas State Normal College.
 Then in 1923, the school was renamed East Texas State Teachers College.
 Graduate education entered the curriculum in 1935, so in 1957 the state legislature, recognizing that the university had broadened from teacher education alone, changed the name again to East Texas State College.
-Thereafter, following the inauguration of the first doctoral program in 1962, the name changed once more to East Texas State University before it became known in 1996, as it is today, Texas A&M University-Commerce in 1996, when the university joined the Texas A&M system.
+Following the inauguration of the first doctoral program in 1962, the name changed once more to East Texas State University in 1965.
+The name changed to Texas A&M University-Commerce in 1996, when the university joined the Texas A&M system.

 The vibrant campus includes a state-of-the-art planetarium housed in the McFarland Science Building, the three-tier Morris Recreation Center, the newly expanded Rayburn Student Center, an alumni center and first-class music building.
 On-campus housing options continue to expand with the construction of new residence halls and the university maintains a commitment to fostering a culture of living and learning opportunities on and beyond campus.